I’ve just returned from an epic road trip.

 So, if you’re reading this and thinking ‘I would love to do that’.
 I have to say, please do!
 Be brave and bold and venture forth with your family.
 It’s so much fun and yes it can be slightly terrifying at times, but you are in it together, making memories that you will hold onto for a lifetime.

 Have you swapped school for travel with your kids?
-We'd love to hear about your experience in the comments below.

 Isn't it time you explored Australia?
 Book your next BIG4 getaway today.